3p1d3m/Rmoji/README.md

 # 💻 Shiny addin and Keyboard Shortcut with Dropdown 🎉

-Since we have thousand of of emojis and sometime hard to remember them by name, there is a shiny option with drop-down to select the proper emoji.
+Since we have thousands of of emojis and sometime hard to remember them by name, there is a shiny option with drop-down to select the proper emoji.
 It is available in the addins as `shiny emoji` and it can also be assigned to any keyboard shortcut. in R studio go to